m3dev/pptx-template/README.md

   - Building a new powerpoint presentation file from a "template" pptx file which contains "id"
   - Import some strings and CSV data which is defined in a JSON config file or a Python dict
   - "id" in pptx template is expressed as a tiny DSL, like "{sales.0.june.us}"
-  - requires python envirionment (2 or 3), pandas, python-pptx
+  - requires python envirionment (3), pandas, python-pptx
   - for now, only UTF-8 encoding is supported for json, csv

 ### Text substitution